Defining Your Online Grocery Strategy in the New World of Grocery Retail

 Grocery giants like Target and Walmart had experimented with eCommerce technology, starting to form their online grocery strategies.
 A number of larger, forward-thinking regional grocers had also observed this trend.
 They invested in standing up their own eCommerce experiences to capture the relatively small number of early adopters who had already migrated to the online grocery channel.

 This sparked the first wave of retailers who would leverage grocery marketplaces as their sole eCommerce merchandising channel.
-Online marketplaces like Instacart and Shipt presented a low-barrier to enter the eGrocery space.
+Online marketplaces like Instacart and Shipt presented a low barrier to entering the eGrocery space.
 They offered a simple solution to grocers’ big obstacles being quick-to-market, with no need to invest heavily in IT infrastructure or an eCommerce team to set up and manage the program.
 The gig delivery model also bypassed any potential labor/union issues around order fulfillment.

 When the pandemic hit American shores in the spring of 2020, consumers flooded their favorite retailer’s digital storefronts.
 Grocery eCommerce became key to survival – not just for customers but for retailers, too.
 And as retailers were challenged with both processing and fulfilling an influx of online orders, the gig delivery model became even more appealing.